 Royal Corps of Signals, now buried at CWG Hotton

 Signalman (motorcyclist) Victor MUNRO

 98th Field Regiment, RA- now buried in Dunkirk Town Cemetery

 Gunner Reginald WATTS- 935663

 Watou Air Raid images

 Air raid damage photographed in Watou, 27th May 1940.
 The convoy was heading North through Watou towards Dunkirk and had been strafed by German bombers.
 B&W images courtesy of Jan Daschot.
 The same scene in 2019

-Flemish Grave documentation kept in the mayor of Watou’s office describing Major Cartland’s burial details and belongings.
+Flemish Grave documentation (& translation) kept in the mayor of Watou’s office describing Major Cartland’s burial details and belongings.
 Similar documents exist for all the other casualties buried here.